Mushu1X/computer-vision/README.md

 ##over time I will be adding several vision based programs here

-## color_based_detection_tracking.py
+# color_based_detection_tracking
-This project demonstrates real-time object detection and tracking using Python and OpenCV.
+This demonstrates real-time object detection and tracking using Python and OpenCV.
 The application captures video from a webcam and tracks green objects in real-time by drawing bounding boxes around them.

+# mobilenet_objdetection
+This project demonstrates how to perform real-time object detection using Python and OpenCV.
+It utilizes a pre-trained MobileNet SSD model to detect objects in the video captured from a webcam.

 ## Setup and Run
 ### Requirements